fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Super Table.md

 ## Create Table Automatically

 Insert operation will fail if the table is not created yet.
-But for STable, TDengine can create the table automatically if the application provides the STable name, table name and tags' value when inserting data points.
+But for STable, DThouse can create the table automatically if the application provides the STable name, table name and tags' value when inserting data points.
 The syntax is:

 ```mysql
 INSERT INTO <tb_name> USING <stb_name> TAGS (<tag1_value>, ...)
 VALUES (field_value, ...) (field_value, ...) ... <tb_name2> USING <stb_name2> TAGS(<tag1_value2>, ...)
 VALUES (<field1_value1>, ...) ...;